 Fishtrap is pleased to announce three Fellowships for the 2015 Summer Fishtrap Gathering held July 6-12 at Wallowa Lake, Oregon.

 Fishtrap Fellowships recognize and encourage writers who show promise at an early stage in their career.
-The primary benefit of this award is an opportunity to attend the 2014 Summer Fishtrap Gathering at Wallowa Lake.
+The primary benefit of this award is an opportunity to attend the 2015 Summer Fishtrap Gathering.
 In addition, Fellows receive advance workshop registration, a featured reading during a Summer Fishtrap evening program, and their work is distributed to all Fishtrap faculty.
-Fellows are also highlighted in Fishtrap press releases, promotional materials and on the Fishtrap website.
+Fellows are also highlighted in Fishtrap promotional materials, press releases, and on the Fishtrap website.

-A Fishtrap Fellowship covers the cost of the seven-day retreat, including a five-day writing workshop in any genre, readings, panel discussions and open mics.
+A Fishtrap Fellowship covers the cost of the seven-day retreat including a five-day writing workshop in any genre, readings, activities, panel discussions, and open mics.
 Fishtrap Fellows receive meals and lodging for the week (Monday evening through Sunday noon) and a $150 travel stipend.
 A Fishtrap Fellowship is valued at more than $1000.
 But more than that, it is an opportunity for emerging writers to polish their craft in an atmosphere of mentorship and community as they build new friendships and a renewed sense of creative potential.

-In return for a Fishtrap Fellowship award, Fishtrap asks recipients to fully engage in the entire 2015 Summer Fishtrap program, enroll in a writing workshop, give a reading of their work, stay in the provided on-site housing, eat meals at the community-style cafeteria with other participants, and attend all readings and panel discussions throughout the week.
-In addition, we ask that Fellows list their Fishtrap Fellowship award on their CVs and promotional materials, in print and on the web whenever possible.
+In return for a Fishtrap Fellowship award, we ask recipients to fully engage in the entire 2015 Summer Fishtrap program, enroll in a writing workshop, give a reading of their work, stay in the provided on-site housing, eat meals at the community-style cafeteria with other participants, and attend readings and panel discussions throughout the week.
+In addition, we ask that Fellows list their Fishtrap Fellowship award on their CVs and promotional materials, in print, and on the web whenever possible.

 Applications accepted November 13 to December 15, 2014.
-During that time frame you can click HERE, to fill out the form, attach your submission and a $25 application fee.
+Click HERE to fill out the form, attach your submission, and a $25 application fee.
 Application process closes at 5:00pm pacific time December 15, 2014.
-Submissions must be provided as a single .pdf document with the following elements for consideration.
+Submissions must be provided as TWO (2) PDF documents with the following elements for consideration.